 During the Coronavirus pandemic, you need to do everything you can to avoid spreading it.
 That means staying indoors, regularly washing your hands, and keeping surfaces disinfected.
 When you leave the house to visit the supermarket or pharmacy, you’ve got to be careful not to bring germs home.
 One of the best ways to avoid catching COVID-19 is to keep your home disinfected and sanitized.

 Learn The Difference Between Cleaning And Disinfecting

 Carpet cleaning and disinfecting aren’t the same.
 That’s the first thing you need to learn when you’re trying to keep coronavirus out of your house.
 Cleaning generally refers to removing stuff from surfaces.
-Dusting, vacuuming (handheld vacuum), and wiping down surfaces can be defined as cleaning.
+Dusting, vacuuming (handheld vacuum, stick vacuum), and wiping down surfaces can be defined as cleaning.
 Disinfecting, on the other hand, means using chemicals to kill the germs on surfaces.

 Disinfect Things You Bring Into The House

 You don’t have to go shopping in a hazmat suit to avoid getting COVID-19.
 You don’t even have to disinfect everything you bring home.
 Just think about it logically.
 If you’ve just picked something up at the shop, and you want to use it immediately, wipe the packaging down with a disinfectant wipe.
 Experts don’t actually know how long the virus can live on surfaces, so it’s important to be vigilant.

 Disinfect ‘High-Touch’ Areas